-As a result of the fire we have suspended all commercial operations and the date on which we can resume revenue producing operations is currently undetermined.
+As a result of the fire, we suspended all commercial operations.
 Following the fire, an investigation of the fire was commenced by the Storey County Fire Marshal and we were denied access to the fire damaged portion of the facility until late December 2019, at which time we were given access to the fire damaged area.
-Since then, we have been engaged in the process of analyzing the fire damage and the clean-up and disposal of the damaged equipment, and the development of our capital light strategy.
+Since then, we have been engaged in the process of analyzing the fire damage and the clean-up and disposal of the damaged equipment, and the implementation of our capital light strategy.